Mastering How to Change Password on iPhone Securely

 Create Memorable Yet Secure Passcodes:

-While security is important, your passcode should be something you can remember easily.
+While security is important, your iPhone passcode should be something you can remember easily.
 Consider using a combination that’s meaningful to you but not obvious to others.
+A custom numeric code or even a custom alphanumeric code offers better protection than the default 4-digit code.
 Avoid simple sequences like “1234” or “0000,” and don’t use easily guessable information like your birthdate.
-If you struggle to remember complex codes, consider using a password manager that works with iOS.
+For maximum security, aim for 6 digits or more.

 Use Biometric Authentication When Possible:

 Modern iPhones offer Face ID or Touch ID as convenient alternatives to passcodes.
-While you’ll still need a passcode as backup, using facial recognition or fingerprint scanning reduces how often you need to enter your passcode manually, decreasing the chances that you’ll forget it.
+While you’ll still need a passcode as backup (Apple requires the passcode after turning on/restarting, or after prolonged inactivity), using facial recognition or fingerprint scanning reduces how often you need to enter your device password manually, decreasing the chances that you’ll forget it.
+Face ID must always be used if there are five unsuccessful unlock attempts via Touch ID/Face ID.

 Secure Your Apple ID Recovery Options: